phuocnguyen90/LocalTabula/README.md

 ---
 During development, I wrapped the core LLM logic in `LLMWrapper`, letting you switch between a local model or an API-based model (via OpenRouter) by calling `LLMWrapper.mode()` and setting the `OPENROUTER_API_KEY` and `OPENROUTER_MODEL_NAME` environment variables.

+## Why Go Dual Models?

+Offloading the SQL generator to your CPU while dedicating GPU power to a larger orchestration model unlocks several advantages:

+- **Efficient Resource Use:** Compact SQL models (1–3 B parameters) can deliver solid performance on CPU + RAM, leaving your GPU free for a heftier, better reasoning LLM that orchestrates query refinement and translation.

+- **Budget-Friendly Hardware:** This split lets you run entirely on a low‑end machine (e.g. 4 GB VRAM GPU + standard CPU) without sacrificing throughput.

+- **Language Coverage:** Most SQL-specific models aren’t trained for multilingual input.
+By pairing them with a stronger “front‑end” model to normalize and translate queries, you get better results across languages.

+This dual‑model setup maximizes your hardware, ensures each model handles what it does best, and keeps everything local and cost‑effective.

 ## Getting Started